adamzjk/iOS-ObjectDetection/readme.md

 ## Test

 ​	This app has been tested on iPhone7 plus with latest iOS version(10.3).
+For any questions feel free to ask by sending email to adamzjk@foxmail.com or submit an issue!